Move Over PROBIOTICS

 No… When you insist on eating a diet low in a variety of soluble and insoluble fibre and popping a probiotic instead.

-You see a PROBIOTIC capsule is essentially a capsule full of good bacteria strains that support existing beneficial bacteria in your gut.
-BUT guess what… they need something to eat – and a healthy environnment to thrive and flourish.
+A PROBIOTIC capsule is essentially a capsule full of good bacteria strains that support existing beneficial bacteria in your gut

-What your beneficial Gut Flora needs is PREBIOTICS — fertilizer for the good bacteria that live inside your gut.
+What your Gut REALLY NEEDS is PREBIOTICS — food high in fibre — basically fertilizer for the good bacteria that live inside your gut.

 Robert Thompson, a post-doctoral researcher in the Department of Integrative Physiology and first author of the new study, found that “PREBIOTICS improved both REM and non-REM sleep after stressful events.”